 Located on the stunning Cote d’Azur, Nice is known for its Belle Epoque architecture, pristine beaches on the Mediterranean Sea and a great base for a family holiday to explore the surrounding areas.

 Boasting 300 days of sunshine, some of the best activities for families here are walking the promenade and visiting the best playground in the world, the Promenade du Paillon.
-Before leaving, treat the kids at Fenocchio with an ice cream cone.
+Before leaving, treat the kids at Fenocchio with an ice cream cone; all pert of visiting this best places to visit in France with family.

 Normandy is a very important place, both for adults and children, to visit in France to learn some unforgettable lessons on World War II history, especially at the Caen Memorial Museum just before Normandy.